HiagoACS/ListContacts/README.md

 ✅ List all contacts
 ✅ Edit an existing contact
 ✅ Delete a contact
+✅ Prevent duplicate contacts (by phone number or email)
 ✅ Confirm deletion before clear the database
 ✅ Automatically saves contacts in an SQLite database
 ✅ Basic input validation